BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/docs/10_3_Importing_Secrets_to_Bitcoin_Core.md

 All three check out!

-We can do the same with our PKH addresses.
+You can do the same with your PKH addresses.

 Here they are in Bitcoin Core:
 ```